-Any qualified doctor is permitted to carry out cosmetic surgery even if they do not have specific skills or advanced training qualifications in reconstructive or cosmetic procedures - unless there is a rule change.
+At the time of writing, any qualified doctor is permitted to carry out cosmetic surgery.
+They do not need to have specific skills or advanced training qualifications in reconstructive or cosmetic procedures.
+That is until or unless there is a rule change.

 In response to this, a UK Member of Parliament is currently calling for a new system of regulation.
 He specifically wants patients to be reassured that any cosmetic surgeon operating on them are properly qualified and governed by the law.

-There is no common regulatory qualification for people performing cosmetic surgery.
-Your surgeon will be medically trained, but this kind of reconstruction is not defined as a surgical specialty in its own right at the present time.
+There is no common regulatory qualification for people performing cosmetic surgery in the United Kingdom.
+Your surgeon will be medically trained.
+But, this kind of reconstruction is not defined as a surgical specialty in its own right (at the present time).

-The lack of specialist legislation is worrying for many patients going 'under the knife' because it means they have no easy way of reassuring themselves that their surgeon is qualified to carry out the procedure.
+The lack of specialist legislation is worrying for many patients going 'under the knife'.
+It means they have no easy way of reassuring themselves that their surgeon is qualified to carry out the procedure.